Tulsi Gabbard: Early life and education

 Gabbard was born on April 12, 1981, in Leloaloa on American Samoa's main island of Tutuila.
-She is the fourth of five children born to G. Michael (Mike) Gabbard and his wife Carol (née Porter).
+She is the fourth of five children born to Mike Gabbard and his wife Carol (née Porter).
 In 1983, when she was two years old, her family moved back to Hawaii, where they had lived in the late 1970s.
 Her mother was born in Indiana and grew up in Michigan, and her father, who is of Samoan and European ancestry, was born in American Samoa; he grew up in Hawaii and Florida.
-Her name is derived from the word tulasi (tulsi), an herb.
+Her name is derived from the herb tulasi.

 Gabbard grew up in Honolulu.
 During her early years, Gabbard's parents owned a vegetarian restaurant, The Natural Deli in Moiliili, Hawaii, a neighbood of Honolulu.
 Gabbard participated in surfing, martial arts, and yoga as a child.
 She was mostly home schooled except for two years at a girls' school in the Philippines.
 Gabbard learned spiritual principles like karma, from the ancient Indian text Bhagavad Gita.
 As a teenager, she adopted the Hindu faith.

 As a young adult, Gabbard worked for Stand Up For America (SUFA), founded by her father in the wake of the September 11 attacks.
 Around 2001, Gabbard's father got active in local politics and was elected to the Honolulu City Council.
 She was also associated with her father's The Alliance for Traditional Marriage and Values, an anti-gay marriage political action committee.
 Gabbard briefly worked as an educator with the Healthy Hawai'i Coalition, which promoted protection of Hawaii's natural environment.
 She also worked as a self-employed martial arts instructor.

-In 2002, when she was 21, Gabbard dropped out of Leeward Community College in Pearl City where she had been studying television production, to run for the Hawaii state legislature, and she became the youngest woman ever elected as a U.S. state representative.
+In 2002, when she was 21, Gabbard dropped out of Leeward Community College in Pearl City, where she had been studying television production, to run for the Hawaii State Legislature, and she became the youngest woman ever elected as a U.S. state representative.
 In 2006, Gabbard's father became a Hawaii state senator.
 In 2009, Gabbard graduated from Hawaii Pacific University in Honolulu with a Bachelor of Science degree in business administration with a concentration in international business.